Last Call: The TT Ferrari F355 you’d never imagine

 Last Call indicates the end of Hooniverse’s broadcast day.
 It’s meant to be an open forum for anyone and anything.
 Thread jacking is not only accepted, it’s encouraged.

-11 responses to “Last Call: The TT Ferrari F355 you’d never imagine”
+11 thoughts on “Last Call: The TT Ferrari F355 you’d never imagine”

 (But please tell me that the wheels were just temporarily slotted into the arches for this photo — that cannot really represent the intended suspension geometry?
 If this car is intended to be ‘stanced’ I withdraw all I just said…)